n7wilson/galaxy-tooldev-docs/docs/00_QuickStart.md

 ${image?fileName=Google_First_Login.png}

 Once you have logged in to your Google Developer Console you need to sign up for a free trial by clicking the big blue button in the top righthand corner.
 This will require you to enter in credit card information but NO CHARGES WILL BE MADE unless you decide to upgrade your account before the end of the trial.
-_Note: the free trial lasts for 60 days or 300$ worth of credits, after which we will be providing credits to each team for use in the rest of the Challenge_
+_Note: the free trial lasts for 60 days or 300$ worth of credits, after which we will be providing credits to each team for use in the rest of the Challenge.
+For more details see the Google Compute Engine Credits section in 3.5.2 - Google Compute Engine_

 After signing up for the free trial Google will automatically create a project for you, which you can rename by going to the projects drop down list titled 'My First Project', selecting 'Manage all projects' and the clicking the rename button for your project.